steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### Adapting to ONNX/CoreML

-Unfortunately, I had to jump through a few hoops in order to successfully convert the PyTorch model to CoreML.
+I had to jump through a few hoops to successfully convert the PyTorch model to CoreML.

-My first struggle was casting from integers to floats or vice-versa.
+My first struggle was getting all the types right.
 My first attempt I fed the network integers (such is my input data), but some type cast in the network was causing the CoreML conversion to fail.
-I was able to work around this by explicitly casting my inputs to floats in preprocessing.
+I worked around this by explicitly casting my inputs to floats in preprocessing.

 The bigger issue I ran into is that ONNX-CoreML does not support <span class="caps">1D</span> convolutions, which is the kind I’m using.
 Despite being simpler, <span class="caps">1D</span> convolutions are always the underdog, because working with text and sequences is not as cool as working with images.
 Thankfully, it’s pretty easy to reshape my data to add an extra bogus dimension.
 I changed the model to use <span class="caps">2D</span> convolutions, and I used the `view()` method on the input tensor to reshape the data to match what the <span class="caps">2D</span> convolutions expect.